113ll3/Ibmclouddocscli/debug.md

   * For Ruby on Rails applications, see [The Logger ![External link icon](../icons/launch-glyph.svg "External link icon")](http://guides.rubyonrails.org/debugging_rails_applications.html#the-logger){: new_window}.
   * For Ruby Sinatra applications, see [Logging ![External link icon](../icons/launch-glyph.svg "External link icon")](http://www.sinatrarb.com/intro.html#Logging){: new_window}.

-When you enter `cf logs appname --recent` in the cf command line interface, only the most recent logs are displayed.
+When you enter `cf logs appname --recent` in the Cloud Foundry command line interface, only the most recent logs are displayed.
 To view the logs for errors that occurred earlier, you must retrieve all the logs and search for the errors.
 To retrieve all the logs for your application, use one of the following methods:
 <dl>
 <dt><strong>{{site.data.keyword.loganalysisshort}}</strong></dt>
 <dd>The integrated log file search and analysis capabilities of the {{site.data.keyword.loganalysisshort}} service can help you to quickly identify errors.
 For more information, see <a href="/docs/services/CloudLogAnalysis/log_analysis_ov.html#log_analysis_ov" target="_blank">{{site.data.keyword.loganalysisfull}}</a>.</dd>